Dr. Franziska Exeler

 Please email me for my office hours.

 Related research analyzes how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice.
 Ongoing, collaborative research explores comparative and transnational approaches to the Second World and its legacies in Europe and Asia.
-Tracing the Russian-Austrian-Prussian/German border from 1815 to 1921, a new book project examines concepts, perceptions and experiences of border regimes across Eastern Europe.
+Her current book-in-progress, titled The Three Empires' Corner: Migration, Industrialization, and the Development of Modern Border Regimes in East-Central Europe, examines German-Russian-Austrian imperial border regimes and microhistories of migration in the Upper Silesian/Małopolska/Galician border triangle, from the mid-nineteenth to the early twentieth century.

 Franziska Exeler's research has been supported by the Princeton Institute for International and Regional Studies, the Social Science Research Council (International Dissertation Research Fellowship, with funds from the Andrew W. Mellon Foundation), the European University Institute (Max Weber Postdoctoral Fellowship), the Higher School of Economics in Moscow (Postdoctoral Fellowship at the International Center for the History and Sociology of World War II and Its Consequences), and the Centre for History and Economics at the University of Cambridge (Mellon Postdoctoral Research Fellowship).
 She was also a visiting fellow at the Center for History and Economics at Harvard University and DAAD Visiting Assistant Professor at the Higher School of Economics in St. Petersburg, Russia.